Fabiany-cs/Azure-VM-Honeypot-Integrated-with-Azure-Sentinel-SIEM-/README.md

 ## Full Lab Guide

-Step-by-step instructions for recreating this lab are available at: [your website link here]
+Step-by-step instructions for recreating this lab are available at: https://www.fabianymorales.com/projects/cloud/guides/azure-vm-honeypot-sentinel

 ---